 Winter Jacket Buddy Tales

-Here a few tales I have or have heard about winter jackets.
+Here are a few tales I have or have heard about winter jackets.

 When we were living in Whitecourt, Alberta, I commuted for a while to Vancouver.
 Early each Monday morning I would drive to Edmonton, park the car in the Park ‘N Fly and fly out to Vancouver, returning Friday evenings to drive back to Whitecourt.
 One December Monday I was running late and it had been relatively warm so I skipped plugging in the block heater.
 By my return on Friday it had gotten much colder.